Have you used Google Trends?

 Including a trending topic in your content, ad copy, or headlines can be a genius way to catch the eye of a much larger audience.
 But you need to get your timing and your tone right.

 If you scroll down towards the bottom of the homepage, you’ll come across a Trending Searches section.

 This will tell you the top searches each day.

-From them, you can pick and choose (or, in some cases, ignore completely) any that could be manipulated into some promotional copy.
+From them, you can pick and choose any that could be manipulated into some promotional copy.

 Take a topic like Star Wars.
 With the series reboot, every two years you can bet a Star Wars theme will be trending come December.

 And you know what else you’ll be seeing a lot of?
 The Jedi Mind Tricks of (insert keyword), or How to Launch Your (keyword) Into Hyperspace.

 But effective?
 Absolutely.
 Just make sure you spend a few minutes researching your chosen related terms so that you don’t accidentally associate your brand with any inappropriate topics.
 If you don’t feel familiar with the term – find out more about it!